Questions? Call or text anytime πŸ“ž 818-446-9627

 For Household Tasks: "My mental load feels unbearable.
 It would be a huge relief if you could take complete ownership of two things every day: making sure all the bottles are washed before bed, and taking out the diaper pail.
 Knowing those are off my list would help me feel less frantic."

-For Emotional Support: "I know you want to fix things when I'm upset, but what I really need is for you to just listen.
+For Emotional Support: "I know you want to fix things.
+When I'm upset, what I really need is for you to just listen.
 When I tell you I'm having a hard day, could you try just holding my hand and saying, 'That sounds so hard.
 I'm here with you'?
 That would make me feel so much less alone."

 Set a Goal to Work as a Team